RussTedrake/manipulation-data/README.md

 ## SVGs

-To resize the SVGs I got out of matplotlib `plot.savfig("filename.svg")`, I opened them in Inkscape, ungrouped the main group.
+To resize the SVGs I got out of matplotlib `plot.savefig("filename.svg")`, I opened them in Inkscape, ungrouped the main group.
 Selected the important objects, and did Edit>Resize Page to Selection.
 Then saved.
+It's useful to remember `plt.rcParams.update({"savefig.transparent": True})`.

 I've also made a few figures in slides.com by exporting the presentation to pdf, cropping in acrobat, then converting to SVG with pdf2svg.